GA-repos/js-promises/README.md

 ---
 #### Setup

-1. In Terminal, `cd` into your sandbox, or any folder you use to take notes, create a folder called `JS-Promises-Lesson` and cd into it
+1. In your Terminal, `cd` into your sandbox, or any folder you use to take notes, create a folder called `JS-Promises-Lesson`

+2. `cd` into your JS-Promises-Lesson folder

-2. Once in the folder, we want to create a promises.js file to practice our code, `touch promises.js`
+3. Once in the folder, we want to create a promises.js file to practice our code, `touch promises.js`

-3. You're all set for the lesson!
+4. Open the file to start coding using `code . `.
+You're all set for the lesson!

 ---
 #### The Use Case of Promises